New York University Stern School of Business

 The New York University Stern School of Business (NYU Stern or Stern) is the business school of New York University, a private research university based in New York City.
 Founded as the School of Commerce, Accounts and Finance in 1900, the school received its current name in 1988.

 Stern is a founding member of the Association to Advance Collegiate Schools of Business.
 Established as the School of Commerce, Accounts and Finance, the school changed its name in 1988 in honor of Leonard N. Stern, an alumnus and benefactor of the school.
 The school offers Bachelor of Science in Business at the undergraduate level and Master of Business Administration degrees at the postgraduate level.
-The school is located on Gould Plaza next to the Courant Institute of Mathematical Sciences and the economics department of the College of Arts and Sciences.
+The school is located on Gould Plaza next to the Courant Institute of Mathematical Sciences and the economics department of the College of Arts and Science.

 History

 The Stern School was founded by Charles Waldo Haskins (an alumnus of New York University Tandon School of Engineering) in 1900 as the Undergraduate School of Commerce, Accounts and Finance on the university's Washington Square campus.
 In 1913, Jeanette Hamill, J.D., M.A., joined the school's Economics department, becoming its first female faculty member.
 In 1936, women comprised 15% of the total enrollment.